Summer is Coming...

 Rare, But Effective

 Though rare, dogs are one of the most effective methods of wildlife mitigation at airports.
-K-9 Piper is the only Wildlife Control K-9 on staff at an airport in Michigan and, we believe, one of a handful in the United States.
+K-9 Piper is one of just a handful of Wildlife Control K-9s on staff at airports in the United States.

 Keep 'em on the run